 • The right to require a security deposit before a tenant can sign a lease.

-• The right to follow state eviction proceedings, in warranted situations, for example should a lease violation occur.
+• The right to follow state eviction proceedings, in warranted situations, for example should a lease violation occur or unpaid rent.

 • The right to notified when a tenant is looking to go out of town for an extended period of time.